apocaliss92/scrypted-advanced-notifier/README.md

  These texts can be overridden for each notifier, an use case would be a whatsapp notifier, where there is no click action and an explicit link to the nvr can be shown

  ## Detection
- - `Motion active duration`, minimum amount of seconds to wait before turning off the triggered sensors
- - `Require Scrypted Detections`, ignore detections coming from the camera
  - `Default score threshold`, default minimum score to pick detections, can be overridden per camera-detection class combination

  ## Test